TIP-UP REVOLVERS

 Courtesy Mike Stuckslager

-This is a redesigned version of its fore-runners.
+This is a redesigned version of its forerunners.
 Another .22 Short rimfire 7-shot revolver, this model has a fluted cylinder and round barrel with a raised rib.
 This variation was manufactured totally from wrought iron.
-Three patent dates are stamped on top of ribbed barrel as is "Smith & Wesson".
+Three patent dates are stamped on top of a ribbed barrel as is "Smith & Wesson".
 Features bird's-head type grips of rosewood and fully blued nickel-plated or two-toned.
-Frame nickel, barrel and cylinder blued.
+Frame nickel, barrel, and cylinder blued.
 There are two barrel lengths offered: 3.25" and 2.6875".
-Shorter barrel introduced in 1872.
+The shorter barrel was introduced in 1872.
 Serial numbering began with #1 and continued to 131163.
 They were manufactured between 1868 and 1882.
-Model 1, 3rd Issue was last of tip-up style produced by Smith & Wesson.
-Short Barrel Version.
-Rare variation will bring double these values or more.
+The Model 1, 3rd Issue, was the last of the tip-up style produced by Smith & Wesson.
+The values below are for the standard barrel length.
+The short barrel version is a rare variation that will bring double these values or more.

 NIBExcV.G.GoodFairPoor